Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 **Priority: High**

-**Why:** The backend game engines is the access point for the client to communicate.
-Its responsibilities such as saving data client gives and creating JSON object that can be returned to the client are vital to make our game work
+**Why:** The backend game engine is the access point for the client to communicate.
+Its responsibilities such as saving data the client gives and creating JSON objects that can be returned to the client are vital to making our game work

 ### Card Management
 **CardManager**